 Candidates are required to fill out an electronic application form and submit the following documents to be eligible:

 - A CV or resume

-- Official transcripts (with official translation if the transcripts are not in English or French)
+- All official transcripts and diplomas for every university programs completed or in progress (with official translation if the transcripts are not in English or French)

 - An abstract for a case study

 - A 500 to 750 word letter of intent to explain why they want to study in public administration and how they will use the training upon their return to their country.

 - Three reference letters (two academic and one professional).
 If the candidate is currently employed, one of the support letters should be from their employer.

 - A copy or their valid passport or a copy of the application form for a passport if the candidate does not have a valid passport